monodon-monoceros/modal_spring_reverb/README.md

 ## Some Ideas:

 * Improvement of Model in Matlab
-   * Modelling of frequency dependend attenuation
+   * Modelling of frequency dependend damping
    * Modelling of Longitudinal/Torsional Waves
    * **How many Modes are Useful??**
    * Lookuptable for biquads Filter coefficients?